2008 Acura TSX - Powertrain

 The TSX is a precisely engineered sports sedan that blends agility and handling with 5-passenger comfort.
-That delicate balance of attributes drove every aspect of development, including the selection of the powertrain.
+The delicate balance of attributes drove every aspect of TSX development, including the selection of the powertrain.
 When it came to choosing a powertrain configuration for the TSX, the path soon became clear.
-A V-6 like that in the TL would deliver abundant power, but would increase the size and weight of the car, and move the TSX away from its sporting intentions.
 An in-line 4-cylinder, using the latest Acura technologies, would make for a lighter, well-balanced, more compact vehicle that puts the emphasis on overall sporting performance and handling responsiveness.

 |Displacement||2354 cc (2.4-liter)|